mhd-fettah/laravel-flow-starter/README.md

 - **Routes Groups** : samples added to `web.php` : group several routes under a specific set of attributes (like middleware, namespaces, etc.).
 This makes the routes file more organized and the routing behavior more customizable.

 **Ready to use**
-- Auth Scaffolding : complete authentication system using Bootstrap 5.
+- **Auth Scaffolding** : complete authentication system using Bootstrap 5.
 This includes views for user login, registration, password reset, email confirmation, and user dashboard, all styled using Bootstrap 5.
+- **language switcher** : ready to use out of the box , with routes , packageed controlers , UI sample drop down.

 ## How to Use